melomane63/Themekeeper/README.md

 # ThemeKeeper GNOME Extension

 ThemeKeeper is a GNOME Shell extension that automatically manages your themes and wallpapers based on light/dark mode and Night Light status.
-It saves your current settings and applies the appropriate theme according to the ambient lighting.
+It saves current settings and applies then when changing style .

 ## Features